YuvalKogos/Genetic-Algorithm-Library/README.md

 *Basic implementations of Machine Learning concepts (models and optimization methods) made from scratch with python.

 Current Libraries:
 - Neural Network (MLP) library : Basic Neural Network library from scratch (using the MatrixOperation.py file i made for basic Linear Algebra operations).
+The Machine Learning object can be constructed by a specific string format i made.
 - Genetic Algorithm library for optimization and search problems.
 Tested on a goal of searching a specific word in least amount of time.